 NSS is a 64-bit file system that can manage a virtually unlimited number of file objects.
 On each physical storage device, NSS abstracts physical Novell partitions to make them appear as contiguous free space.
-With NSS you can create any number of virtual storage resources, called pools with a maximum pool size of 8 TB.
+With NSS you can create any number of virtual storage resources, called pools.
+Beginning with OES 2015, NSS supports two types of pools: NSS32 and NSS64.
+NSS32 bit pools use 32-bit block addressing and supports pool size upto 8 TB.
+On the other hand, NSS64 bit pools use 64-bit block addressing and supports pool size upto 8 EB (exabyte).
+All pools prior to OES 2015 use 32-bit block addressing and they are of type NSS32.
 A pool can contain any number of volumes.
 If the pool spans devices by using space from them for the pool, the volumes automatically span the devices.
-A single volume can contain up to 8 trillion files and grow upto 8 TB in size, depending on the size of the pool and space consumed by other volumes in the pool.
+A single NSS32-bit volume can contain up to 8 trillion files and grow upto 8 TB in size; NSS64-bit volume can grow up to 8 EB in size.
+The volume sizes depend on the size of the pool and space consumed by other volumes in the pool.

 You can use NSS pools and volumes to store applications, files, and databases.
 You create storage pools by assigning areas of free space obtained from one or more of a server’s storage devices.
 You can create one or more NSS volumes from the space in the storage pool.
 The following figure shows how NSS uses free space on multiple devices to create a storage pool.

 The logical volumes you create on NSS storage pools are called NSS volumes.
 You can specify a maximum storage quota for the volume, or allow the volume to grow dynamically to the size of its pool.
 You can add any number of volumes to a storage pool.